 - Areas of interest Engineering, Solar Energy

 This course conveys the principles of solar thermal engineering.
 The topics covered include low- and high-temperature solar thermal energy collectors, solar thermal conversion processes, thermal energy storage, systems design and control.
 Theoretical material is balanced with practical experience in laboratories and design case studies.
-It is a capstone course for Engineering Thermodynamics and Fluid Mechanics and Heat Transfer stream in the Renewable Energy Systems major.
+This is one of the generation technology courses in the Master of Engineering in Renewable Energy.

 Upon successful completion of this course, students will have the knowledge and skills to: